NAYANKUMAR21/Follow-along-Ecom/readme.md

    2. check if the user entry is present in DB also compare the password.
       1. If Yes-> create a token and send that as cookies
       2. If No-> return saying Signup first

+## Milestone 8
+1. Card Componet
+2. Display of all the products with dummy data in Home page.